VJ-Duardo/VJBotardo/commands.md

 Rotates the ascii given degrees.

 * __-tr__ \<number\>
-If set, static treshold dithering with the given number (between 0 and 255) will be used to generate the ascii.
+If set, static threshold dithering with the given number (between 0 and 255) will be used to generate the ascii.
 Generally, a higher value leads to a darker picture, while a lower value leads to a brighter one.

 * __-d__
 If this option is present, the ascii will be generated using the Floyd-Steinberg-Algorithm.